Find the right person to talk to

 Below is a list of wellness practitioners who have joined this network.
 You will be able to have a 15-20 minute introductory conversation with any of these folks to ensure you have connected with the right person.
 In the application there is a spot to enter the name(s) of a practitioner.

 Once you have decided on someone, sent in the application, the contact for your choice(s) will be sent to you.
-From there the appointment times and communications will be up to you.
-At this time we are offering 3-5 sessions per front line folk to make sure that as many people can receive this service, as there is only so much money raised for this project so far.
+From there the appointment times and communications will be up to you and the practitioner of your choice.

 A Note on Security Culture